EFAP Section 5

 1. EFAP is a reimbursement program and does not provide advance funding.

-2. Must indemnify, defend, and hold harmless the Washington State Department of Agriculture, the State of Washington, its officers, employees, and authorized agents from and against all claims or damages for injuries to persons or property or death arising from or incident to performance under the Agreement.
-Meet the match requirements.
+2. Must indemnify, defend, and hold harmless the Washington State Department of Agriculture, the state of Washington, its officers, employees, and authorized agents from and against all claims or damages for injuries to persons or property or death arising from or incident to performance under the Agreement.

 1. Food Bank Sub Agencies must at least equally match their EFAP Agreement with funds from other sources.